ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

-## boilerplate
-A boilerplate theme for ATTCK WordPress projects

 ## GET STARTED
 1. Install WordPress and copy the "boilerplate" theme to `wp-content/themes`
 2. Copy `.env` and `wp-config.php` into the WordPress root